TJC1996/worldcup-prediction/agent-prompts/daily-agent-prompt.md

   "graded_at": "{today's date}"
 Every other field in the match object — market_baseline, adjusted_probability, predicted_outcome, confidence, key_factors,
-unverified_or_unknown, sources, weather_check, social_sentiment_signal —
+unverified_or_unknown, sources, weather_check, altitude_check,
-must remain exactly as it was, byte for byte.
+social_sentiment_signal — must remain exactly as it was, byte for byte.

 STEP A3 — HOLD FOR WRITING
 Keep each modified date's full file in memory.
 Do not write or commit